Olga-Alieva/easy-finance/README.md

-# EASY FINANCE - FULL STACK WEB APPLICATION
+# EASY FINANCE - full stack Web Application

-## KEEP YOUR EXPENCES UNDER CONTROL
+Keep your expenses under control!
 Easy Finance is a full stack application that helps your keep track of your income and expenses.
 It also helps you keep all needed tax documents in one place and have a convenient access to them at your need.

 ### Technological stack